-At the high school level, there are no intramural or qualifying competitions in order to make it to the Regional or State tournaments.
-There are just two stages: Regional and State tournaments (these are considered one stage) and the National Championships.
-Schools and homeschool groups may sign up as many teams and students as they wish for each tournament aside from the National Championships for which students and teams must qualify at any Regional or State tournament, usually by finishing in the top half of the draw in the Bee or by posting a .500 winning percentage in the History Bowl preliminaries.
-All Regional and State tournaments consist of a Varsity Division and a Junior Varsity Division for 10th graders and younger.
-The JV Division is also open to middle school-aged students as well who are looking for additional competition opportunities and a chance to qualify for JV Nationals in Arlington, VA on April 21-23, 2017.
+At the high school level, there are no intramural or qualifying competitions in order to compete.
+There are just two stages: Regional tournaments and the National Championships.
+Schools and homeschool groups may sign up as many teams and students as they wish for each event aside from the National Championships for which students and teams must qualify at any Regional tournament, usually by finishing in the top half of the draw in the Bowl or in the top 50% of the Bee participants.
+All Regional tournaments consist of a Varsity Division and a Junior Varsity Division for 10th graders and younger.
+The JV Division is also open to middle school-aged students as well who are looking for additional competition opportunities and a chance to qualify for JV Nationals.
 Students in 10th grade and younger may play together with older students from their school or homeschool group in the Varsity Division, but must play in the JV Division in the Bee.

 For further questions, please email Mr. David Madden at email@example.com.